-Output Configuration At- tribute Туре Meaning oiio:UnassociatedAlph a int If nonzero, any alpha channel is understood to be unassociated, and the EXTRASAMPLES tag in the TIFF file will be set to reflect this). oiio:BitsPerSample int Requests a rescaling to a specific bits per sample (such as writing 12- bit TIFFs). tiff:write_exif int If zero, will not write any Exif data to the TIFF file.
+Output Configuration At- tribute Туре Meaning oiio:UnassociatedAlph a int If nonzero, any alpha channel is understood to be unassociated, and the EXTRASAMPLES tag in the TIFF file will be set to reflect this). oiio:BitsPerSample int Requests a rescaling to a specific bits per sample (such as writing 12- bit TIFFs). oiio:dither int If nonzero and outputting UINT8 values in the file from a source of higher bit depth, will add a small amount of random dither to combat the appearance of banding. tiff:write_exif int If zero, will not write any Exif data to the TIFF file.
 (The default is 1.) tiff:half int If nonzero, allow writing TIFF files with half (16 bit float) pixels.
 The default of 0 will automatically translate to float pixels, since most non-OIIO applications will not properly read half TIFF files despite their being legal. tiff:ColorSpace string Requests that the file be saved with a non-RGB color spaces.
-Choices are RGB, CMYK. %, YCbCr, CIELAB, ICCLAB, ITULAB. tiff:zipquality int A time-vs-quality knob for zip compression, ranging from 1-9 (de- fault is 6).
+Choices are RGB, CMYK. %, YCbCr, CIELAB, ICCLAB, ITULAB. tiff:zipquality int A time-vs-space knob for zip compression, ranging from 1-9 (default is 6).
 Higher means compress to less space, but taking longer to do so.
-It is strictly a time vs space tradeoff, the quality is identical (lossless) no matter what the setting. tiff:RowsPerStrip int Overrides TIFF scanline rows per strip with a specific request (if not supplied, OIIO will choose a reasonable default). oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for example by writing to memory rather than the file system.
+It is strictly a time vs space tradeoff, the visual image quality is identical (lossless) no matter what the setting. tiff:RowsPerStrip int Overrides TIFF scanline rows per strip with a specific request (if not supplied, OIIO will choose a reasonable default). oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for example by writing to memory rather than the file system.